matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 WIP limits relentlessly expose hidden bottlenecks, making the [Waiting](#waiting), and the unevenness painfully visible.
 By forcing the team to pull new work only when capacity is available, WIP limits naturally smooth the flow.

-This effect is not just philosophical; it's mathematical.
+This is not philosophy; it is mathematics.
 Queueing theory shows that as a system approaches full utilisation; its cycle time increases non-linearly.
 In other words, when everyone is "100% busy," work does not finish faster, it finishes _much_ slower.
 High WIP means more context switching, more [Waiting](#waiting), more [Inventory](#inventory) and more unevenness.
 A WIP limit creates slack, and slack creates flow.

 #### The Cultural System